Trout and Salmon Fishing on the River Don

 A useful guide to fishing for brown trout on the River Don.
 Produced in association with The Don District Salmon Fishery Board.

-Your attention is drawn to the Don and District Salmon Fishery Board's Conservation Policy, adopted by Aberdeenshire Council and to measures to prevent the introduction of Gyrodactylus salaris.
-All salmon and grilse killed on Aberdeenshire Council fishings must be tagged.
+Your attention is drawn to the Don and District Salmon Fishery Board's Conservation Policy, adopted in part by Aberdeenshire Council and to measures to prevent the introduction of Gyrodactylus salaris.

-In addition Aberdeenshire Council has adopted the River Don Brown Trout Conservation Policy and this is incorperated within the permit conditions.
+In addition Aberdeenshire Council has adopted in part the River Don Brown Trout Conservation Policy and this is incorporated within the permit conditions.

 The River Don Trust